The New Creation: A Theological Distinction Between Soul and Spirit

 The scriptures suggest that both the soul and the spirit have eternal trajectories, but their destinations are determined fundamentally by their source (John 3:31).
 The destiny of the natural man is tied to the first Adam, while the destiny of the spiritual man is tied to the Last Adam (1 Corinthians 15:47-49).

-Conclusion The transition from the Old to the New Covenant is a transition from the "Living Soul" to the "Life-Giving Spirit" (1 Corinthians 15:45).
+Conclusion The transition from the Old to the New Covenant is a transition from the "living soul" to a new creation in Christ who exists a "Life-Giving Spirit" (1 Corinthians 15:45).
 Christ, as the "first-fruit" (1 Corinthians 15:20, 1 Corinthians 15:23), established a new race of humanity (1 Peter 2:9) that is not merely improved, but fundamentally different, a new creation—born of God, seated in the heavenlies, and possessing an eternal spirit that is as righteous as the one who birthed it (1 John 4:17).